guzzle/guzzle/docs/overview.rst

 ============

 #.
 PHP 5.4.0
 #.
-To use the PHP stream adapter, ``allow_url_fopen`` must be enabled in your
+To use the PHP stream handler, ``allow_url_fopen`` must be enabled in your
    system's php.ini.
 #.
-To use the cURL adapter, you must have a recent version of cURL >= 7.16.2
+To use the cURL handler, you must have a recent version of cURL >= 7.16.2
    compiled with OpenSSL and zlib.

 .. note::

     Guzzle no longer requires cURL in order to send HTTP requests.
 Guzzle will use the PHP stream wrapper to send HTTP requests if cURL is not installed.
-    Alternatively, you can provide your own HTTP adapter used to send requests.
+    Alternatively, you can provide your own HTTP handler used to send requests.

 .. _installation: